ATMEGA21/library/README.md

-#
+# Title

  1. Detecting metallic and nonmetallic object in Arduino
  2. Sound sensor
  3. Temperature 27 and 25
  4. Sliding door of Shoping mall